rich-strain/README-Generator/README.md

   ## Questions

-  If you have any questions, feel free to reach out to me at [](mailto:).
-You can also contact me or view more of my work at https://github.com/.
+  If you have any questions, feel free to reach out to me at [[emailPlaceHolder]](mailto:[emailPlaceHolder]).
+You can also contact me or view more of my work at https://github.com/git-hub.